Botanical Name: Citrus Limon,

 Here are some reasons to urge you to consume lemon:

 - Reduces the risk of kidney stones.
 Lemons contain a large amount of citric acid, a chemical that reduces calcium excretion and helps prevent the formation of painful kidney stones.
-Two liters of lemonade daily, prepared with fresh lemon juice is just as effective as citrate drugs.
+Two litres of lemonade daily, prepared with fresh lemon juice is just as effective as citrate drugs.

 - Strengthen the veins.
 Lemon juice is rich in bioflavonoid (a group of antioxidant chemicals of plant origin), which strengthens veins and capillaries and reduces pain - sometimes even the appearance of varicose veins.